 It provides navigation aids that allow you to move backwards and forwards through the page you have viewed.
 It keeps a history of visited pages and lets you store your favourite website addresses for easy access in the future.
 It controls the display of fonts, colours, images, text, audio and video associated with each website.
 It even allows you to save images or text from sites and print out the information as well.

-The main browser today is Microsoft Internet Explorer.
-There are many other browsers, such as:
+The most popular browser today is Google Chrome, followed closely by Microsoft Internet Explorer.
+Other popular browsers include: